Plasmodium falciparum: Cancer

-The International Agency for Research on Cancer (IARC) has classified malaria due to P. falciparum as Group 2A carcinogen, meaning that the parasite is probably a cancer-causing agent in humans.
+The International Agency for Research on Cancer (IARC) has classified malaria due to P. falciparum as a Group 2A carcinogen, meaning that the parasite is probably a cancer-causing agent in humans.
 Its association with a blood cell (lymphocyte) cancer called Burkitt's lymphoma is established.
-Burkitt's lymphoma was discovered by Denis Burkitt in 1958 from African children, and he later speculated that the cancer was likely due to certain infectious diseases.
+Burkitt's lymphoma was discovered by Denis Burkitt in 1958 by African children, and he later speculated that the cancer was likely due to certain infectious diseases.
 In 1964, a virus, later called Epstein–Barr virus (EBV) after the discoverers, was identified from the cancer cells.
-The virus was subsequently proved to be the direct cancer agent, and is now classified as Group 1 carcinogen.
+The virus was subsequently proved to be the direct cancer agent and is now classified as Group 1 carcinogen.

-In 1989, it was realised that EBV requires other infections such as with malaria to cause lymphocyte transformation.
+In 1989, it was realised that EBV requires other infections such as malaria to cause lymphocyte transformation.
 It was reported that the incidence of Burkitt's lymphoma decreased with effective treatment of malaria over several years.
 The actual role played by P. falciparum remained unclear for the next two-and-half decades.
-EBV had been known to induce lymphocytes to become cancerous using its viral proteins (antigens such as EBNA-1, EBNA-2, LMP-1, and LMP2A).
+EBV had been known to induce lymphocytes to become cancerous using its viral proteins (antigens such as EBNA-1, EBNA-2, LMP1, and LMP2A).
 From 2014, it became clear that P. falciparum contributes to the development of the lymphoma.
 P. falciparum-infected erythrocytes directly bind to B lymphocytes through the CIDR1α domain of PfEMP1.
 This binding activates toll-like receptors (TLR7 and TLR10) causing continuous activation of lymphocytes to undergo proliferation and differentiation into plasma cells, thereby increasing the secretion of IgM and cytokines.
-This in turn activates an enzyme called activation-induced cytidine deaminase (AID), which tends to cause mutation in the DNA (by double-strand break) of an EBV-infected lymphocytes.
+This, in turn, activates an enzyme called activation-induced cytidine deaminase (AID), which tends to cause mutation in the DNA (by double-strand break) of EBV-infected lymphocytes.
 The damaged DNA undergoes uncontrolled replication, thus making the cell cancerous.